TAS Board of Directors

 TAS is all about athletics, so it’s not surprising that we love having athletes on the board to guide us.
 We are honored to have numerous athletes on the current board and appreciate their valuable input and on-the-ground help out in the field!

-Our board is stacked with talented business and non-profit professionals.
-These leaders from sales and marketing, law, and the non-profit sector lend their advice based on years of experience and we’re grateful.
+Our board is stacked with talented business, government and non-profit professionals.
+These leaders from sales and marketing, law, military and the non-profit sector lend their advice based on years of experience and we’re grateful.

 We want to tell the TAS story in an engaging way so that more people will learn about adaptive sports.
 Luckily, we have some creative people who can help get the message out in an elegant manner.